Arpitpurwar/contactList/README.md

 - In request header key will be auth-token and value will be Recieved token after loggedin.
 {"auth-token":"adsjsl%csmbvs"}

-- Token will be expire after 10 minutes.
+- Token will be expire after 10 days.

 ##### Routes